 When the ancestors of the Parmeter family arrived in England following the Norman Conquest of 1066, they brought their name with them.
 It is a name for a tailor.

 The surname Parmeter was first found in Gloucestershire where this noble Norman family were granted lands, shown in the Domesday Book at Tochintune which was the King's land consisting of a mill and a manor.

 Early History of the Parmeter family

-Another 191 words (14 lines of text) covering the years 1200 and 1275 are included under the topic Early Parmeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parmeter research.
+Another 75 words (5 lines of text) covering the years 1200 and 1275 are included under the topic Early Parmeter History in all our PDF Extended History products and printed products wherever possible.

 Parmeter Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Parmenter, Parminster, Parmenster, Parminter, Parmiter, Parmunter, Perminter, Parmunter, Parmintew and many more.

 Early Notables of the Parmeter family (pre 1700)